ErikAGriffin/CV/README.md

 #### Objective-C

-I am in the process of learning Objective-C once again, after my 3+ month hiatus at Makers.
-Previously I had created a product demo for a startup idea my brother had requested, and played around with the SoundCloud SDK and <a href="https://github.com/ErikAGriffin/Animation-Testing>animations</a>.
+I am once again in the process of learning Objective-C, after my 3+ month hiatus at Makers.
+Previously I had created a product demo for a startup idea my brother had requested, and played around with the SoundCloud SDK and <a href="https://github.com/ErikAGriffin/Animation-Testing">animations</a>.
 I do not have much to show for native app development yet, but this is set to change in the near future.

 ## Education